fastforwardlabs/mdff16-structural-time-series-report/src/04-modeling-electricity-demand-in-california.md

 usage: from upscaling and downscaling production to discovering outlandishly high or low usage in recent data.

-\[\[ Figure: illustration of electricity use, maybe the inside of a power plant with the time series graph on a control panel screen \]\]
+![TODO: illustration of electricity use, maybe the inside of a power plant with the time series graph on a control panel screen](/figures/ff16-09.png)

 To create our forecast, we'll employ Facebook's open source forecasting
 tool: [Prophet](https://facebook.github.io/prophet/).^[We first wrote about